TenebrisNoctua/PluginEssentials/docs/tutorials/plugin-components/toolbarCreation.md

 # Toolbar Creation

+A `Toolbar` is an object used to create `ToolbarButton`s.
+And a `ToolbarButton` is an object that allows the user to initiate a single, one-off action in Roblox Studio through the Click event.

 To configure our `Widget` from the Studio Ribbon, we must create a `Toolbar`, and buttons within that `Toolbar`.
 Fortunately, like `Widget`, there are components called `Toolbar` and `ToolbarButton` that allow you to do exactly this.